 When Burr starts thinking for herself and puts two-and-two together, Dormer’s face is a fizzing cocktail of emotions, ranging from an almost paternal pride that she came through in the end and relief, that he won’t be around to see her unravel his legacy.
 His last line in the picture – ‘Let me sleep’ – has come at a high price, but it’s one he’s happy to pay.
 In short, I can’t think of a better performance given by Pacino since this…

-A striking image conveying an idea that’s freighted with intelligence, is something of a modus operandi for Christoper Nolan, but it’s only when watching early pictures such as this, that you see how fully-formed he was from the beginning.
+A striking image conveying an idea that’s freighted with intelligence, is something of a modus operandi for Christoper Nolan, but it’s only when watching early pictures such as Insomnia, that you see how fully-formed he was from the beginning.
 It was as if he chose this remake, not only to put his own twist on the source material, but to craft a calling card, showing how he could make ‘small’ movies with a Hollywood budget.
 Insomnia may only be a ‘police drama’, but that’s like saying a Bentley is ‘just a car’.
 Yes, there were grating moments where even I murmured ‘Oh, come ON!’ (witness Burr’s oh-so-lucky rummaging behind a cabinet, or Randy’s deliberate character-portrayal).
 That said, there’s a confident, intelligent quality on display here, that you just don’t get from a common-or-garden hack film-maker and remember: this IS a remake, so Nolan’s options were limited in certain respects.
 For all that, Nolan wants his audience to keep up with what he’s striving for; he never plays down or makes allowances for them, hence why he’s so revered.
 It’s true, that his work often divides opinion (go Google for yourself), but in a sea of cinematic mush, be thankful there’s at least one film-maker unafraid to stand up for quality.

 A good cop can’t sleep because a piece of the puzzle missing and a bad cop won’t sleep, because his conscience won’t let him.